Diet and Metabolic Health - How to Manage Your Blood Sugar Through Food

-According to a growing number of research, rapid and repeated spikes and dips in blood sugar throughout the day puts our metabolism under a great amount of stress and can increase the risk for developing many metabolic problems.(1,2,3,4)
+According to research, rapid and repeated spikes and dips in blood sugar throughout the day puts our metabolism under a great amount of stress and can increase the risk of developing many metabolic problems.[1,2,3,4]

 These blood sugar spikes and dips can also affect your everyday life.
-Large fluctuations have been linked to skin problems, tiredness, sudden feelings of low energy coupled with losing your mental focus.(5,6,7)
+Large fluctuations have been linked to skin problems, tiredness, and sudden feelings of low energy coupled with loss your mental focus.[5,6,7]

 To stay stable, you need to understand how your meals affect your blood sugar.